 However, this does depend on the software you plan to use.
-For Final Cut Pro X, a solid graphics card can be extremely useful for some of the new features.
+For Final Cut Pro X or any HP laptop video editing software, a solid graphics card can be extremely useful for some of the new features.
 On the other hand, it may be worth it to focus your budget on other specs.
-If there happens to be an option to upgrade your graphics card for a reasonable price it’s worth it.
+If there happens to be an option to upgrade your graphics card for a reasonable price, it’s worth it.

 As for the display, size can matter but quality is just as important.
 Many editors will opt for a larger screen because you can access more of your editing timeline, but it can also make it less portable if you need to take your work on the road.